PeerHerholz/BIDSonym/README.rst

 To get its Singularity version, you need to `install singularity <https://singularity.lbl.gov/all-releases>`_ and within the terminal of your choice type:

-:code:`singularity pull docker://peerherholz/bidsonym`
+:code:`singularity pull PeerHerholz/BIDSonym`

 Documentation
 =============
-BIDSOnym's documentation can be found `here <https://peerherholz.github.io/BIDSonym/>`_.
+BIDSonym's documentation can be found `here <https://peerherholz.github.io/BIDSonym/>`_.

 How to report errors